-Another incorrect notion about pharmaceutical CBD-based products is that it can benefit only adults.
+Another incorrect notion about pharmaceutical CBD-based products is that they can benefit only adults.
 It is wrongly believed that CBD cannot be used for kids.
-The truth is that the FDA has approved the use of CBD based medicines for treating some forms of epilepsy.
+The truth is that the FDA has approved the use of CBD-based medicines for treating some forms of epilepsy.
 And there even exists a study on treating epilepsy in infants, kids, and teenagers.
 The anti-epileptic medicines containing CBD have shown promise of positive impacts on the kids suffering from seizures.
 Hence, CBD is equally useful for kids as it is for adults.

 Misconception #4: CBD is Illegal

 This prevalent misconception has to do directly with misconception number 1.
 When people misunderstand CBD as another name for marijuana, they believe that CBD is illegal.
 This is because marijuana, in many parts of the world, is illegal because of its potential to be abused.
 However, unlike marijuana, the rules regarding hemp are relatively lenient.
 In most parts of the world, the cultivation of hemp, its sale, extraction of CBD from hemp, and sale of CBD based products is allowed by law.
 Secondly, CBD in itself is not prohibited in most countries.
 In the United States as well, CBD based products are completely legal.

 CBD based products can be easily obtained as over-the-counter supplements from medical stores or specialized CBD stores.
 Or you can easily order them online.
 Almost all states of the USA allow the sale of CBD based products.
 However, for those residing in a country other than the USA, it would be a good idea to first check the legal status of CBD-based products.

 Also Read: What is CBD?

 Verdict: Although marijuana is illegal in many parts of the world, CBD extracted from hemp is legal in most countries including the USA.